-Documentation in dune is done courtesy of the odoc tool.
-Therefore, to generate documentation in dune, you will need to install this tool.
-This should likely be done with opam:
+Documentation in Dune is done courtesy of the odoc tool.
+Therefore, to generate documentation in Dune, you will need to install this tool.
+This should be done with opam:

 $ opam install odoc

 Documentation comments will be automatically extracted from your OCaml source